Billy Graziadei

 Billy Graziadei (born July 28, 1969) is an American musician who is the rhythm guitarist, one of the vocalists and the only continuous member of the hardcore/metal band Biohazard.
 He is also the rhythm guitarist and co-lead vocalist of the band Powerflo and frontman for BillyBio, his latest solo project.
 In addition, he is the former rhythm guitarist for Suicide City.
 Graziadei also performed as part of the Roadrunner United project in 2005 as well as Blood for Blood in 2010.

 Additionally, through his music, Graziadei frequently speaks about the realities of inner city life in New York City, while promoting tolerance, speaking out against racism and opposing drug abuse.
 Graziadei is the owner of Los Angeles-based Firewater Studios.

+Early life

+Billy Graziadei was born on July 28, 1969, in Boston, Massachusetts.
+He became involved in music from an early age, playing his family’s out-of-tune upright piano.
+He then started studying music under both his grandfather and uncle.
+His love for music eventually led him to the hardcore scene in New York City in the 1980s, where he would attend Sunday matinee hardcore shows at CBGB’s along with metal shows at Brooklyn’s L’Amour metal/rock club.
+Prior to forming Biohazard he was in another band called Museum of Corruption.

 Biohazard

 In 1987, Graziadei became a member of Biohazard alongside Evan Seinfeld, Anthony Meo and Bobby Hambel.
 Through their music, the band has promoted tolerance, opposed racism, spoken out against drug abuse all while speaking about the realities of inner city life.

+The band briefly went on hiatus in 2006, but shortly returned in 2008.
+This second run lasted till 2016, when the band went on an indefinite hiatus for a second time with Graziadei then focusing on his solo project.
+In October 2022, it was reported that the lineup of Seinfeld, Graziadei, Hambel, and Schuler had reunited for a handful of reunion shows which eventually turned into the band releasing their first album in 13 years with Divided We Fall (2025).

+In 2024, Biohazard was inducted into the Metal Hall of Fame, Graziadei attended the 9 annual gala and accepted the award on the band’s behalf.